 How you prepare

-You don't need to restrict your diet or avoid particular activities in preparation for a bone scan.
-Let your doctor know if you've taken a medicine containing bismuth, such as Pepto-Bismol, or if you've had an X-ray test using barium contrast material within the past four days.
+You typically don't need to restrict your diet or restrict activities before a bone scan.
+Let your health care provider know if you've taken a medicine containing bismuth, such as Pepto-Bismol, or if you've had an X-ray test using barium contrast material within the past four days.
 Barium and bismuth can interfere with bone scan results.

 Bone scans aren't usually performed on pregnant women or nursing mothers because of concerns about radiation exposure to the baby.
-Tell your doctor if you're pregnant — or think you might be pregnant — or if you're nursing.
+Tell your health care provider if you're pregnant — or think you might be pregnant — or if you're nursing.

 What you can expect